 The debate has gotten even hotter since the Federal Reserve decided to hike interest rates.
 In 2017, for example, the Federal Reserve raised the federal funds rate three times.
 As of June, the Federal Reserve had raised its benchmark interest rate twice in 2018.

 The Federal Reserve’s interest rate hikes can have an impact on mortgage rates, causing many prospective homebuyers to track news headlines closely.

 “The majority of today’s homebuyers are millennials looking to make their first step into homeownership,” says Andrew Prasky, an agent with RE/MAX Advantage Plus in Blaine, Minnesota.
 “Any small change in affordability, like rising mortgage rates, will more than likely delay their purchasing.”

-With a new rate hike in March 2018 and additional rate hikes expected throughout the year, homebuyers may be wondering how the Federal Reserve affects mortgage rates and whether getting a mortgage is still an affordable proposition.
+With the latest rate hike in June 2018 and additional rate hikes expected throughout the year, homebuyers may be wondering how the Federal Reserve affects mortgage rates and whether getting a mortgage is still an affordable proposition.
 At the same time, renters may be feeling frustrated by rising rent prices and feel pressure to buy before rates go any higher.

 Understanding how rising interest rates affect home prices—and how the costs of homeownership compare with renting—can give you some perspective if you’re torn over which housing solution makes the most sense.

 The Fed doesn’t actually set mortgage rates.
 Instead, it determines the federal funds rate.

 One thing homebuyers sometimes misunderstand is how the Federal Reserve affects traditional mortgage rates.
 The Fed doesn’t actually set mortgage rates.
 Instead, it determines the federal funds rate, which generally impacts short-term and variable (adjustable) interest rates.